vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    command changes the configuration logic to a default passive; therefore, interfaces where router adjacencies are expected need to be configured with the :cfgcmd:`passive-interface-exclude` command.

-.. cfgcmd:: set protocols ospf passive-interface-exclude <interface>

-   This command allows exclude interface from passive state.
-This command is used if the command :cfgcmd:`passive-interface default` was configured.

 .. cfgcmd:: set protocols ospf refresh timers <seconds>